suffolklibraries/lgc/content/collections/events/blank-page-lowestoft-10-04.md

         marks:
           -
             type: bold
-        text: 'Workshops take place from 9.45AM to 3.30PM and include a free lunch, drinks and snacks!'
+        text: 'Workshops take place from 9.45AM to 3.30PM and include lunch, drinks and snacks!'
-      -
-        type: text
-        text: ‍
   -
     type: paragraph
     attrs: